ar1syr0/Fit_Dashboard/README.md

 ## Background

 Fitbit, in its infinite wisdom, decided the web dashboard had to go — because apparently letting users actually see their own data on a proper screen was a bit too empowering.
-So the web version was removed, and the remaining dashboards were “simplified”… which in product-speak usually translates to good luck finding anything useful anymore.

-Things like custom metric combinations, long-term trends, or correlating activity, sleep, heart rate, and nutrition in one place quietly disappeared.
+Things like custom metric combinations, long-term trends, activity, sleep, and heart rate, all in one place, quietly disappeared (from the web version).
 Because clearly the average human cannot be trusted with that level of analytical power.

-So naturally, the only logical response was to rebuild the whole thing myself.
+So naturally, the only logical response was to rebuild the whole thing myself, adding some macro data as well from Cronometer.

-This project pulls raw data from two sources into Google Sheets and then builds a fully custom, live dashboard in Looker Studio — restoring the extremely dangerous ability to analyze your own health metrics.
+This project pulls raw data from two sources into Google Sheets and pushes it to a fully custom, live dashboard in Looker Studio — restoring the extremely dangerous ability to analyse your own health metrics.

-Also, I just wanted to do my own thing and build the dashboard exactly the way I wanted, without an app deciding what I’m allowed to see.
+Also, I just wanted to do my own thing and build the dashboard exactly the way I wanted, adding some macro data as well, without an app deciding what I’m allowed to see.

 Sometimes the best feature request is: fine, I’ll build it myself. 😄